luminovang/documentation/core/cron-tasks.md

 >
 > **Cron Time in `cPanel`**: Set the cron job in your `cPanel` to run every minute to ensure that your jobs are executed promptly.
 You can adjust this based on your specific needs.
 >
-> **Execution Time in `BaseCron`**: The execution time set in the `service` time methods within `BaseCron` does not depend on the `cPanel` cron time.
+> **Execution Time in `CoreCronTasks`**: The execution time set in the `service` time methods within `CoreCronTasks` does not depend on the `cPanel` cron time.
 It is used only to determine when your commands should be executed.

-By following these steps, you can effectively manage and schedule your cron jobs using the `BaseCron` class.
+By following these steps, you can effectively manage and schedule your cron jobs using the `CoreCronTasks` class.

 ***